xster/flutter-wiki/Building-a-web-application-with-Flutter.md

 ### Examples

 Only the flutter gallery and hello_world have been configured to work with flutter for web.
-The additional configuration can be generated with the command  `flutter create --web .`.
+The additional project files can be added to an existing with the command  `flutter create .` once the feature is enabled.
+For a new project the web sub-project is created automatically.

 ### Tooling